 CMYK is the colour mode required for all professional print production.
-If your PDF uses RGB, it must be converted to CMYK — and the quality of that conversion matters.
+If your PDF uses RGB, it must be converted to CMYK — and the quality of that conversion matters more than most people realise.
+Get it wrong, and skin tones turn muddy, blues shift towards purple, and bright greens go flat.
+Get it right, and your printed piece looks the way you designed it.

 What CMYK Conversion Does

 Converting a PDF to CMYK replaces all RGB colour values with their CMYK equivalents.
-Because the CMYK colour space is smaller than RGB, some colours will shift.
-A good conversion uses an ICC colour profile to manage this shift in a controlled way, producing the closest printable result.
+Because the CMYK colour space is smaller than RGB, some colours will shift — this is unavoidable, not a bug in the conversion process.
+A good conversion uses an ICC colour profile to manage this shift in a controlled, predictable way, producing the closest printable result rather than a random approximation.

 Choosing the Right ICC Profile